Neraud/home-server/docs/Vagrant.md

 The default account is `admin_local` / `Passw0rd`.

-### Gitlab

-Gitlab is installed using the omnibus package.

-The `root` account password is set the first time the site is displayed.
-The default `user_ldap` account (from OpenLDAP) also has access.

 ### Gitea

-Gitlab is installed and configured.
+Gitea is installed and configured.

 A default local admin account is created : `admin_local` / `Passw0rd`.
 The default `user_ldap` account (from OpenLDAP) also has access.